dotswg/dots-requirements/draft-ietf-dots-requirements.md

 summarized attack information and additional hints the DOTS server elements can use to increase the accuracy and speed of the attack response.

-As the DOTS charter makes clear, the protocol must also continue to operate even in extreme network conditions.
+The protocol must also continue to operate even in extreme network conditions.
 It must be resilient enough to ensure a high probability of signal delivery in spite of high packet loss rates.
 As such, elements should be in regular, bidirectional contact to measure peer health, provide mitigation-related feedback, and allow for active mitigation adjustments.

 Lastly, the protocol must take care to ensure the confidentiality, integrity and authenticity of messages passed between peers to prevent the protocol from